 If you have the baby, your baby will be entitled to free health care through Medicare.
 During the first years of the baby’s life, your baby may require many important immunisations.
 There is no current law that requires you to get your child immunised.
 However, your child’s history of immunisations must be given to the school when you enrol your child into school for the first time and your child may be excluded from school if there is an outbreak of a contagious disease at the school if he or she is not immunised.
 You can claim back the cost of these immunisations through Medicare.

-If you have a question about pregnancy that we haven’t answered here, you can get help here.
+If you’re under 25 and you have a question about pregnancy that we haven’t answered here, please ask us a question here and we can give you some free information and advice.

 If you have a problem or a question, you can send it to us today and we can provide you with free advice, information and referrals to help solve your problem.
 Just click on the button below.Get help now